pepellou/knowledge/README.md

    - 💻 [Things that I install on a new computer](install.md)
    - 🎯 [Goals](goals/README.md) - keeping track of my goals
    - 🧠 [Learning](learning.md) - keeping track of courses I study and other learning steps
+   - 🌐 [Languages](languages/README.md) - what I know and want to learn about languages

 ## Contributing